andreav/gitlab-selfhosted/README.md

 This project is a sample project for quick testing

-## Usage
+## Usage: from zero to hero

-* Run gitlab and runner
+- Run gitlab and runner
-* Create Test Cases and implement them in a test project
+- Create Test Cases and implement them in a test project
-* Run a pipeline and see Issues updating their status
+- Run a pipeline and see Issues updating their status

-### Run gitlab and register one docker runner
+### Run gitlab, create a project and register one docker runner

     cd gitlab
     mkdir ./gitlab-ce
     export GITLAB_HOME=$(pwd)/gitlab-ce
     docker compose up -d

+Login to Gitlab visiting <http://localhost:8080>

+- User: `root`
+- Password: the string returned by this command:

+        docker compose exec gitlab grep 'Password:' /etc/gitlab/initial_root_password

+Crate a test group and a test project from Gitlab user interface

 Now create one runner from Gitlab UI

-* Visit: Setting -> CICD -> Runners -> New Project Runner
+- Visit: Setting -> CICD -> Runners -> New Project Runner
-* Choose Linux
+- Choose Linux
-* Chekck "Run untagged jobs"
+- Chekck "Run untagged jobs"
-* Click `Create Runner` button
+- Click `Create Runner` button
-  Gitlab will redirect you to a broken url, just replace in the address bar http://gitlab with http://localhost:8080
+  Gitlab will redirect you to a broken url, just replace in the address bar <http://gitlab> with <http://localhost:8080>
-* Now ou should see the craeted Runner page, take note of the token in the `--token` param
+- Now ou should see the craeted Runner page, take note of the token in the `--token` param
-* From a terminal inside the gitlab repositoryu folder containig the docker-compose.yml file, issue this command:
+- From a terminal inside the gitlab repositoryu folder containig the docker-compose.yml file, issue this command:

-        gitlab-runner register -n \
+        docker compose exec gitlab-runner gitlab-runner register -n \
         --url "http://gitlab/" \
         --registration-token <TOKEN_OBTAINED_FROM_UI> \
         --executor docker \